-This review includes several projects long-term research and monitoring projects that aim to inform management decisions and guide restoration projects.
+This review includes several long-term research and monitoring projects that aim to inform management decisions and guide restoration projects.
 Some of these projects focus on advancing our understanding of the effectiveness of actions at the project scale as well as at the watershed and population scale.
 The ISRP recognizes that these efforts are complex and could benefit from a coordinated habitat monitoring and evaluation approach that assesses and informs the region's investment in habitat actions.
 In late 2017, Council staff began working with the fish and wildlife managers, Bonneville, and NOAA to define a habitat monitoring and evaluation strategy.
 A BPA-NOAA-Council steering committee was formed to focus on habitat research, monitoring and evaluation.
-To ensure that the Program's information needs are addressed and that its habitat projects are informed and guided by this strategy, the Council will initiate a dialogue about forming a workgroup.

-This strategy and workgroup would provide a regional approach to guide habitat actions, inform the region on habitat action effectiveness, and support Program progress assessment.
-The regional approach would provide the programmatic context for Program funded habitat projects, both RM&E and action implementation work, addressing the ongoing need identified by the Council during the 2012 RM&E project review and subsequent Council follow-up requests during 2013 and 2015 (read Council July 2017 memo for more background information).
-The strategy and the workgroup guidance will inform the 2020 Resident Fish and 2021 Anadromous Habitat and Hatchery category reviews.
+This regional approach would provide the programmatic context for Program funded habitat projects, both RM&E and action implementation work, addressing the ongoing need identified by the Council during the 2012 RM&E project review and subsequent Council follow-up requests during 2013 and 2015 (read Council July 2017 memo for more background information).
+The strategy and the subsequent guidance will inform the 2020 Resident Fish and 2021 Anadromous Habitat and Hatchery category reviews.